bsmg/beat-saber-community-wiki/modding/intro.md

 2. Change the text in the textbox Assembly name.

 ![Modding Plugin Properties](/uploads/modding/modding-plugin-properties.png "Modding Plugin Properties")

+# Changing copy directory

+If you are using Kyle1413's BS Template, it comes with a built in post-build event that attempts to copy your built file to:

+`C:\Program Files (x86)\Steam\steamapps\common\Beat Saber\Plugins`

+If your Beat Saber install is located here, no worries.
+If not, we need to change this.

+1. Under `Project`, click on `<Project Name> Properties...` at the very bottom of the dropdown.
+2. In the menu that pops up, click `Build Events`
+3. Replace the last directory in the Post-build event command line *(The directory should look like the one above)* with the directory to your Plugins folder.
+4. Save and exit that menu.

 # Check out the code